 - if there's an underlying mental illness

-- what's the relevant family and medical history
+- the relevant family and medical history

-- what's the best course of treatment
+- the best course of treatment

 When someone has an episode of psychosis, a full medical examination is required.
 The person will need to be observed by a team of mental health professionals, either at home or in hospital.